n8n-io/n8n-docs/docs/integrations/builtin/credentials/notion.md

 - A **Client ID**: Generated once you configure a public integration
 - A **Client Secret**: Generated once you configure a public integration

-As with the API integration token, you must have [created a Notion integration](https://developers.notion.com/docs/create-a-notion-integration#create-your-integration-in-notion){:target=_blank .external-link}.
+You must [create a Notion integration](https://developers.notion.com/docs/create-a-notion-integration#create-your-integration-in-notion){:target=_blank .external-link} and set it to public distribution:

 1. Go to your Notion [integration dashboard](https://www.notion.so/my-integrations){:target=_blank .external-link}.
 2. Select the **+ New integration** button.